 Third, the Chair should ask Councilors if they have any technical questions for clarification.
-At this point, Councilors may ask clarifying questions to the parties or individuals who reported on the item, and they should be given time to respond.
+At this point, Councilors may ask clarifying questions to the parties or individuals who reported on the item, and those questionedey should be given time to respond.
+If no motion will be being considered, additional discussion may occur.
+This is the final step for a discussion item.

-Fourth, the Chair should invite public comments.
-If numerous members of the public indicate a desire to speak to the subject, the Chair may limit the time of each public speaker.
-At the conclusion of the public comments, the Chair should announce that the public input has concluded.
+Fourth, the Chair should invite public comments as specified above under Regular Meetings and under Work Sessions.
+At the conclusion of public comments, the Chair should announce that public input has concluded.
 For quasi-judicial proceedings, the Chair will be provided with detailed instructions designed solely for the conduct of that type of meeting.